 Purge valve and flexible tube

 Dry valve might stick

 Scour the market for dry snorkels, and you’d come to realize that not many offer a splash guard in their package.
 That, however, isn’t the only unique selling point of the Cressi Adult Driving.

 Choice is the one word which comes into mind when one’s looking at this dry snorkel.
-For one, it is available in a massive 21 color patterns.
+For one, it is available in a massive 21 color patterns, so you’ll have no issues matching it with your favorite wetsuit.
 Though this model offers much more than eye-pleasing aesthetics, a fact confirmed by the presence of an adjustable, quick release keeper in its package.